jhb188/react-talk-sample-app/README.md

         - State is contained within the application rather than in individual components
         - Data flows one direction throughout your application
         - Debugging is much easier

+## Testing
+- Each component has its own test
+- Since components are pure testing is simplified
+- Use the Jest test runner
+  - Node based
+  - Allows mocking functions
+  - Has `expect` assertion functions built in
+  - Unit testing (not end to end)
+- Very [basic tests](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md#testing-components) are easy to implement and can provide some safety with very little effort.

+## Deployment
+- Use S3 as your webserver
+  - Handles versioning and scaling
+  - Brians can provide more detail later or maybe give a separate talk